-§ 5.8 QUARANTINE REQUIREMENTS - EMPLOYEES WITH COVID-19 ILLINESS OR SYMPTOMS
+§ 8.8 QUARANTINE REQUIREMENTS - EMPLOYEES WITH COVID-19 ILLINESS OR SYMPTOMS

-- A. Unless cleared through the screening process set forth in Section 5.8(B), employees shall not report to work, or be allowed to remain at work, if sick or symptomatic with any of the following: - Cough, shortness of breath or difficulty breathing; - Fever or chills; - Muscle pain, headache, sore throat; or - New loss of taste or smell - B. Employees with any of the symptoms listed in Section 5.8(A) must: (1) notify their supervisors; and (2) contact Human Resources at 434-2222 prior to reporting to or remaining at work.
+- A. Unless cleared through the screening process set forth in Section 8.8(B), employees shall not report to work, or be allowed to remain at work, if sick or symptomatic with any of the following: - Cough, shortness of breath or difficulty breathing; - Fever or chills; - Muscle pain, headache, sore throat; or - New loss of taste or smell - B. Employees with any of the symptoms listed in Section 8.8(A) must: (1) notify their supervisors; and (2) contact Human Resources at 434-2222 prior to reporting to or remaining at work.
 Human Resources is responsible for making the final determination on whether the employee may report to or remain at work.
-Nothing herein shall limit the Police Department and Fire Department from independently managing screenings for employees within their respective Departments. - C. As a result of having one or more of the symptoms identified in Section 5.8(A), the employee may be required to quarantine and/or be prohibited from coming to work.
+Nothing herein shall limit the Police Department and Fire Department from independently managing screenings for employees within their respective Departments. - C. As a result of having one or more of the symptoms identified in Section 8.8(A), the employee may be required to quarantine and/or be prohibited from coming to work.
 Sick or symptomatic employees will be encouraged to seek a COVID-19 test at a state or local government testing center, healthcare center or other testing location.
-In some situations, employees may be required to have a negative test for COVID-19 before returning to work at a City facility or provide proof of a COVID-19 vaccination to Human Resources. - D. If an employee does test positive for COVID-19, the employee shall remain isolated at home for a minimum of 10 days after symptom onset and may be released after feverless and feeling well (without fever-reducing medication) for at least 72 hours OR has 2 negative COVID-19 tests in a row, with testing done at least 24 hours apart or as otherwise may be recommended by the McLean County Health Department. - E. An employee may be required to report to work, regardless of the symptoms identified in Section 5.8(A) if they are considered a critical worker, as designated by the City Manager, and as directed to do so by a Department Head pursuant to necessary staffing levels.
+In some situations, employees may be required to have a negative test for COVID-19 before returning to work at a City facility or provide proof of a COVID-19 vaccination to Human Resources. - D. If an employee does test positive for COVID-19, the employee shall remain isolated at home for a minimum of 10 days after symptom onset.
+Employees may return to work following at least a 10-day isolation, at least 24 hours with no fever (without with fever-reducing medication) and other symptoms of Covid-19 are improving.
+For severe cases employees maybe required to provide a release from a medical provider to return to work.
+Employees that have been fully vaccinated and that can provide documentation of same may have different protocols in accordance with CDC guidelines. - E. An employee may be required to report to work, regardless of the symptoms identified in Section 8.8(A) if they are considered a critical worker, as designated by the City Manager, and as directed to do so by a Department Head pursuant to necessary staffing levels.